 If you want to stick with the older 8th or 9th gen Intel processors, then this is the best motherboard under $150 in our opinion for average gamers and editors.

-The latest 10th gen processors are expensive.
+The latest 10th and 11th gen processors are expensive.
 Therefore, if you want to save up on cost on your overall PC build, we recommend that you stick with the older 8th or 9th gen Intel processors.

 This motherboard has the LGA1151 socket that can support the older Gen Intel processors.